cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 CLI::

   $ cdap-cli.sh start mapreduce Wise.BounceCountsMapReduce
-  Successfully started MapReduce Program 'BounceCountsMapReduce' of application 'Wise' with stored runtime arguments '{}'
+  Successfully started MapReduce program 'BounceCountsMapReduce' of application 'Wise' with stored runtime arguments '{}'

 or using a REST call::